TNolan01/tommy1/README.md

 #### **Requirements**
 ​
 - Visually pleasant site design and layout.
-- Easy site navigation
+- Easy site navigation.
-- Content laid out in a simple and clear way on both mobile and larger screens
+- Content laid out in a simple and clear way on both mobile and larger screens.
-- Self-explanatory icons where text is absent
+- Self-explanatory icons where text is absent.
+- Abilty to purchase products.
 ​
 #### **Expectations**
 ​
 - Easy to use interface.
 - Clear and easy to read data.
+- E-commerce functionality.

 ​<br>
 [Back to content](#contents)